 2.8.3.
 International cooperation and initiatives

-Mexico is a member of the World Association of Nuclear Operators, the Institute of Nuclear Power Operations, the Electric Power Research Institute, the Nuclear Energy Agency/OECD, and is an observer in the International Framework for Nuclear Energy Cooperation.
+Mexico is a member of the World Association of Nuclear Operators, the Institute of Nuclear Power Operations, the Electric Power Research Institute and the OECD Nuclear Energy Agency, and is an observer in the International Framework for Nuclear Energy Cooperation.